moveit/moveit2_tutorials/README.md

 - foxy: [Github Pages](https://moveit.picknik.ai/): (Foxy)

 ## Helping with Porting Tutorials to ROS 2
-An issue has been created for each tutorial to be ported to Foxy.
+An issue has been created for each tutorial to be ported to ROS 2.
 At the top of each tutorial there is a tag: ":moveit1:", remove the tag after the tutorial has been successfully updated.

 Below are some links to help with the ports.